DarthTigerson/Hermes/README.md

 ## Usage

 > [!NOTE]
-> When not running on a container, on the first run, you need to create an admin user by running the `python startup.py` script.
+> If running manually, on the first run, you need to set the database by running the `python startup.py` script.
-> The default username and password for the admin user is `hermes` and `hermes`, respectively.
+> The default username and password for the admin user are `hermes` and `hermes`, respectively.

+1. To start the server, execute the `run.sh` script.
+You can optionally, run `uvicorn` manually instead: `uvicorn main:app --reload`
-1. Open your web browser and go to `http://localhost:8000`
+2. Open your web browser and go to `http://localhost:8000`
-2. Use the navigation menu to access the different features of the application
+3. Use the navigation menu to access the different features of the application
-3. To add a new employee, click the "Add Employee" button and fill out the form.
+4. To add a new employee, click the "Add Employee" button and fill out the form.
 Click "Save" to add the employee.
-4. To edit an existing employee, go to the employee details page and click the "Edit" button.
+5. To edit an existing employee, go to the employee details page and click the "Edit" button.
 Make the necessary changes and click "Save" to update the employee.
-5. To delete an employee, go to the employee details page and click the "Delete" button.
+6. To delete an employee, go to the employee details page and click the "Delete" button.
 Confirm the deletion when prompted.
-6. To assign a role to an employee, go to the employee details page and select a role from the dropdown menu.
+7. To assign a role to an employee, go to the employee details page and select a role from the dropdown menu.
 Click "Save" to assign the role.
-7. To create a test admin account, click the "Create Test Admin" button and follow the prompts.
+8. To create a test admin account, click the "Create Test Admin" button and follow the prompts.

+> [!NOTE]
+> When running `uvicorn` manually, you need to set the ip address and port where the service will be running.
+> For example: `uvicorn main:app --reload --host 0.0.0.0 --port 8000`
+> To make the service available for your network, you have to set the host to `0.0.0.0`

 ## Contributing